Civil

 General Information

+Civil cases are disputes between individuals or entities or groups of individuals/entities.
 The Circuit Court serves as the appellate court in civil cases appealed from the General District Court.
 Likewise, the Circuit Court serves as the appellate court in civil (domestic relations) cases appealed from the Juvenile and Domestic Relations District Court.
-These typically are child support, custody and visitation matters.

 Filing Requirements